10-list Recoloring of Planar Graphs: Discharging

 If $x_5$ is an $8^+$-vertex, then it sends $1/4$ to $v$ via $w_3$.
 So $v$ gets $1/3+1/3+1/4+1/12=1$.
 So assume $x_5$ is a $7$-vertex.
 Also $x_6$ is a $5$-vertex; otherwise $x_5$ sends $1/6$ to $w_4$ and $1/12$ to $v$.

 Suppose that $x_4$ is not needy (and $x_3$ is possibly needy).
 Now we show that $x_4$ sends $1/6$ to $v$ via $w_3$.
 If $x_4$ has at least three $7^+$-neighbors, then it receives $3(1/6)$ and sends $1/6$ to $w_3$.
 And if $x_4$ has $x_5$ as its only $7^+$-neighbor, then $G[N[\{x_4,x_5\}]]$ contains (RC\subref{516771a-fig}).
-Finally, suppose that $x_4$ has exactly two $7^+$-neighbors.
+So instead assume that $x_4$ has exactly two $7^+$-neighbors: $x_5$ and exactly one of $y_4,y_5,y_6$.
 Now $w_3$ is needy, and possibly so is $x_3$; but no other neighbors of $x_4$ are needy, or else $G$ contains (RC\subref{526571a-fig}) or (RC\subref{536471a-fig}) or (RC\subref{5366b-fig}) or (RC\subref{5365b-fig}).
-As an example, if $y_4$ is a $7^+$-vertex and $y_5$ is needy, with $5$-neighbor $z$, then $G[\{v,w_3,w_4,x_4,x_5,x_6,y_5,y_6,z\}]$ contains (RC\subref{526571a-fig}).
+To be specific, we label vertices as in Figure~\ref{5-76766cfig}.
+We list the possible triples of a $7^+$-neighbor of $x_4$, a needy neighbor of $x_4$, and the reducible configuration: $(y_4, y_5$, RC\subref{526571a-fig}), $(y_4, y_6$, RC\subref{536471a-fig}), $(y_5, y_4$, RC\subref{5365b-fig}), $(y_5, y_6$, RC\subref{536471a-fig}), $(y_6, y_4$, RC\subref{5365b-fig}), $(y_6, y_5$, RC\subref{5366b-fig}).
 Thus, $x_4$ sends $1/6$ to $v$ via $w_3$, as desired.
+So $v$ gets $1/3+1/3+1/6+1/6=1$, and we are done.

 Finally, assume that $x_3$ is not needy (and $x_4$ is needy); see Figure~\ref{5-76766cfig}.
 If $y_6$ is a $5$-vertex, then $G[N[x_5]]$ contains (RC\subref{526371a-fig}).
 So assume $y_6$ is a a $6^+$-vertex.
 Since $x_4$ is needy, $y_5$ is a $5$-vertex.
 Thus,